How to recognise if a debt's yours

 What should you do if you don't think you're liable for a debt, and what can Lowell Financial do to help?

 If you've been contacted by Lowell about a debt that you don't think is yours, or you think that something isn't right, please get in touch.
-We're here to help, so we'll give you all the information we have about the debt, including the original company that the debt was taken out with.
-If you still think something's not right, we'll look into the situation.
+We're here to help, and we'll give you all the information we have about the debt, including the original company that the debt was taken out with.
+If you still think something's not right, we'll look into the situation for you.
+Please note we'll need to ask you some questions to help us figure out what's happened.

-You can contact us in writing at any time asking us to explain a debt that you think might not belong to you and we will work with you to understand what's happening.
-We'll give you all the details we have about the account, and we'll ask you some questions to help us figure out what's happened.
+You can contact us in writing via post or email at any time asking us to explain a debt that you think might not belong to you.
+If you are considering this, we've written a useful blog all about Prove It letters.

 If you are liable for a debt, what happens if you don't pay Lowell?

 We understand that everyone's circumstances are different, but Lowell are here to help and support our customers and help you find an affordable and fair path towards becoming debt-free.
+Your payment plan will be based on what you can afford within your budget.

-While you're making payments we'll never add fees or interest, and your payment plan will be based on what you can afford within your budget.
+It’s also worth mentioning that in most cases no interest or fees will be applied as long as you’re working with us to manage your account.
 If you want to talk through your options, get in touch and tell us about your situation so our friendly team can help you find the right support.

-Why are Lowell contacting me?
+Why is Lowell contacting me?

 Why would Lowell contact me?

 Lowell will get in touch to introduce ourselves, and let you know that we've purchased your debt.
 If you're not expecting a call from us, and you're concerned about discussing financial matters over the phone, you're right to be wary.
-If you receive a call from Lowell we'll identify ourselves, but if you're not sure you can hang up and call us back on 0333 556 5550.
+If you receive a call from Lowell, we'll always identify ourselves, but if you're not sure you can hang up and call us back on 0333 556 5550.
 Head to our Fraud Awareness guide for more tips on identifying and avoiding scam calls.

 How did Lowell get my number?

 When Lowell purchases debt from other companies, the relevant details of the account will be shared with us.
-This could include your name, date of birth and address, so that we can identify you when we speak to you and make sure that we're speaking to the right person.
-It might also include contact details such as your phone number so that we can get in touch and keep you updated once Lowell has purchased your debt.
+This could include your name, date of birth, and address so that we can identify you when we speak to you and make sure that we're speaking to the right person.

 How can I stop letters from Lowell Financial?

-Recognising if a debt is yours will help you to get your finances in order and beginning a payment plan with Lowell is the first step.
-We're here to help our customers, so if you think that something's not quite right please let us know, and we'll do everything we can to get it cleared up.
+We're here to help our customers, so if you think that something's not quite right, please let us know, and we'll do everything we can to get it cleared up.
 For more guides on debt and working with Lowell, head to our debt guidance hub or check out your next steps.

 First published: 25th June, 2021